Stopping mass-selected alkaline-earth metal monofluoride beams of high energy via formation of unusually stable anions: Abstract

 \section{Abstract}

 Direct laser-coolability and a comparatively simple electronic structure render alkaline-earth metal monofluoride molecules versatile laboratories for precision tests of fundamental physics.
 In this theoretical work, a route for efficient stopping and cooling of high-energy hot beams of mass-selected alkaline-earth metal monofluorides via their anions is explored to facilitate subsequent precision experiments with trapped molecules.
-It is shown that these molecular anions possess an unusually strong chemical bond and that RaF$^-$ features properties favourable for efficient pre-cooling, indicating the applicability of direct laser-cooling of the anion.
+It is shown that these molecular anions possess an unusually strong chemical bond and that radium monofluoride anion, RaF$^-$, features properties favourable for decreasing kinetic and interal energy, indicating applicability of direct laser-cooling of the anion.

 \emph{Introduction.---} Precision spectroscopy of cold molecules serves as a powerful tool for studying fundamental symmetries \cite{demille:2015} and, therewith, provides some of the most stringent tests of physics beyond the Standard model of particle physics (BSM) \cite{roussy:2023}.
 Due to a relatively simple electronic structure and the possibility for direct laser-cooling, alkaline-earth metal monofluoride molecules are particularly attractive for this purpose \cite{isaev:2010,Isaev:2013,Isaev:13,barry:2012,zhelyazkova:2014,altundas:2018,aggarwal:2018,aggarwal:2021}.
 As BSM effects are relativistic in nature, molecules containing heavy elements such as radium monofluoride (RaF) appear as promising candidates for fundamental physics studies \cite{isaev:2010}.
 The theoretical prediction of RaF as a versatile laser-coolable molecular probe of fundamental physics \cite{isaev:2010,Isaev:2013,Isaev:13,kudashov:2014,gaul:2017,gaul:2019,gaul:2020} led recently to its spectroscopic identification and characterisation at ISOLDE, CERN \cite{garciaruiz:2020}.
 This experiment paved the way to study nuclear structure of various short-lived isotopes in molecular systems in general and presented a first step in the effort to search for violations of fundamental symmetries in RaF \cite{udrescu:2021,udrescu:2024,wilkins:2023}.